RBMHTechnology/eventuate/src/sphinx/architecture.rst

    Fig. 1

-   An event log, replicated across locations A, B and C.
+   An event log, replicated across locations 1, 2 and 3.

 Events within a local log are totally ordered.
 This total order however is likely to differ among locations, as events can be written concurrently.
-The strongest ordering guarantee that can be given across locations is `causal ordering`_ [#]_ which is tracked with `vector clocks`_.
+The strongest ordering guarantee that can be given across locations is `causal ordering`_\ [#]_ which is tracked with `vector clocks`_.
 Causal ordering is guaranteed to be consistent with total ordering in local event logs.

 A replication endpoint can also manage more than one local event log.
 Event logs are indexed by name and replication occurs only between logs of the same name.
-Logs with different names are isolated from each other [#]_ and their distribution across locations may differ, as shown in the following figure.
+Logs with different names are isolated from each other\ [#]_ and their distribution across locations may differ, as shown in the following figure.

 .. figure:: images/architecture-2.png
    :figwidth: 70%

    Fig. 2

    Three replicated event logs.
-Log X (blue) is replicated across locations A, B and C. Log Y (red) is replicated across locations A and B and log Z (green) is replicated across locations A and C.
+Log X (blue) is replicated across locations 1, 2 and 3.
+Log Y (red) is replicated across locations 1 and 2 and log Z (green) is replicated across locations 1 and 3.

 Eventuate event logs are comparable to `Apache Kafka`_ topics.
 The main difference is that Kafka chooses consistency over write-availability for replicated topics whereas Eventuate chooses write-availability over consistency for replicated event logs, giving up total ordering for causal ordering.